Defence School of Communications and Information Systems

 The Defence School of Communications and Information Systems (DSCIS) is a Defence Training Establishment of the British Ministry of Defence.
 It was formed on 1 April 2004 and comprises a headquarters and The Royal Signals School at Blandford Camp, and No.1 Radio School at RAF Cosford, including the Aerial Erectors School at RAF Digby.

 History

-The school was formed on 1 April 2004 as the Defence College of Communications and Information Systems to deliver coherent and cost effective training across defence.
+The school was formed on 1 April 2004 as the Defence College of Communications and Information Systems to deliver coherent and cost-effective training across defence.
 In 2012, it joined three other technical training colleges under a combined organisation, the Defence College of Technical Training, and reverted in title to being a Defence School.

 Constituent elements

 The establishment comprises several affiliated schools.

 Headquarters

 The DSCIS headquarters is at the British Army's Blandford Camp in Dorset.
 The school reports to the Defence College of Technical Training (DCTT) which, in turn, is part of the Royal Air Force's No. 22 Group.
+DSCIS operates from Blandford Camp, a 1200 acre site home to various other organisations, mostly CIS related.